EliaPaccagnella/patents-analyzer/README.md

 ![image](https://user-images.githubusercontent.com/93975010/150993581-c5a3f9a1-c8a1-40b9-9c21-99b06d7bc6e6.png)

 The modules on the left can be navigated to visualize which sections of the code were not tested or were excluded during the unit testing.

+# 5. Technology used

+The project has been developed making use of ```python``` as main programming language.
+Data instead was gathered trought the PatentsView API.

+## 5.1.
+API description

+The project makes use exclusively of data gathered through the public API "Patents View" by the US Patent and Trademark Office (look at the [API's documentation here](https://patentsview.org/apis/api-query-language)).
+> The PatentsView API is intended to inspire the exploration and enhanced understanding of US intellectual property (IP) and innovation systems.
+The database driving the API is regularly updated and integrates the best available tools for inventor disambiguation and data quality control.
+>
+><p align="right"><i>source: <a href="https://patentsview.org/apis/purpose">patentsview.org/apis/purpose</a></i></p>

+Thus, there are 3 main reasons for which we chose this API for our projects:

+1. we wanted to challenge ourself in using an API instead of importing the data directly form a .csv or .xls dataset;
+2. this API does not require authentication to request the data;
+3. the API was designed to "inspire the exploration and enhanced understanding" of world's IP system;

+### 5.1.1.
+Software limitations

+The choice of this API imposes some limitations to our project:

+- **Quantity of data**: every function can not return more than 100.000 patents per time.

+- **Time constraints**: each function can use only data older than June 29, 2021.

+- **Request constraints**: since the API used in this project does not require a key to access the data, there is a constraint of 45 requests per minute.

+- **Test failures**: the API is updated once every quarter and thus the test created before the update will no more work once the updates are online (see [API FAQs](https://patentsview.org/apis/api-faqs#data-updates) for reference).